TheBozzz34/leveling-bot/README.md

 ﻿## leveling-bot

-### A simple and barebones xp based leveling bot for Discord, written in discord.js
+### A simple and barebones xp based leveling bot for Discord utilizing slash commands, written in discord.js
 -------------------------------------------------------------------------------

 ## Setup: